marosluuce/fingerprint-brunch/README.md

 fingerprint-brunch [![NPM Version][npm-badge]][npm]
 =============

-A [Brunch][] plugin that rename assets with a SHA for fingerprinted it.
+A [Brunch][] plugin witch rename assets with a SHA for fingerprinted it.

 Installation
 -------